finafisken/simple-blockchain/README.md

 # simple-blockchain
-Simple implementation of blockchain for learning purposes.
+Simple implementation of the blockchain concept for learning purposes.

-__This is should not be considered a safe implementation__
+__This should not be considered a safe implementation__

 ## Commands

  * `npm start` - instanciates the blockchain
- * `npm test` - runs tests
+ * `npm test` - run tests